BoccheseGiacomo/gol_lm/README.md

 **Complex Behavior Simulation**: The GoL rules serve as a powerful mechanism to simulate complex behaviors within Gol-LM.
 By evolving patterns that mimic the dynamics observed in nonlinear systems, Gol-LM can model intricate processes, potentially emulating the computational structures required for advanced language tasks.

 **Halting and Flow Control**: Introducing a halting mechanism in Gol-LM is crucial for expanding its computational repertoire, particularly for implementing flow control in language processing tasks.
 This mechanism allows for controlled looping and iterative operations, broadening the range of computable functions.
-By self-managing computation length and iterative processes, Gol-LM enhances its ability to represent diverse language functions through autoregressivity.
+By self-managing computation length and iterative processes, Gol-LM enhances its ability to represent diverse language functions through autoregression.
 This aspect is integral to achieving Turing completeness, where the model can potentially simulate any computation given unbounded state space and time.

 **Meta-Learning**: Gol-LM is designed to autonomously develop internal reinforcement learning algorithms, driven by external rewards.
 These internal algorithms enable the model to learn and optimize its language processing capabilities more efficiently than relying solely on external optimization methods such as genetic algorithms.
-Through meta-learning, Gol-LM can adaptively improve its performance and generalize across various language tasks in an online, continual way.
+Through meta-learning, Gol-LM can adaptively improve its performance and generalize across various language tasks in an online and continual manner.
 The model will learn the best inductive biases that practically work and interiorize them.
 Via external rewards it can learn to learn in a much faster way than provided with external optimizers.

 **Self-Reinforcement Learning**: Gol-LM hypothesizes the emergence of "Self-Reinforcement Learning".
 This involves a form of cognitive simulation or 'imagination', where Gol-LM internally generates scenarios, hypothesizes outcomes, and creates synthetic data and rewards.
 This self-simulation allows the model to strategize and evolve, mirroring the human ability to mentally forecast and plan before actual execution.
 By leveraging self-generated data, Gol-LM aims to achieve higher data efficiency and better generalization.